argonne-lcf/user-guides/docs/theta/data-management/acdc/eagle-data-sharing.md

 ### PI FAQs:
 **1. How can a PI request for a data-only, Eagle storage allocation?**

-A project PI can request an allocation by filling out the Director’s Discretionary Allocation Request form:[Request an allocation](https://accounts.alcf.anl.gov/allocationRequests){:target="_blank"}.
+A project PI can request an allocation by filling out the Director’s Discretionary Allocation Request form:[Request an allocation](https://accounts.alcf.anl.gov/allocationRequests).
 The allocations committee reviews the proposals and provides its decision in 1-2 weeks.
-To request a storage allocation on Eagle for an existing project, please email == Check[support@alcf.anl.gov](https:mailto:support@alcf.anl.gov) == with your proposal.
+To request a storage allocation on Eagle for an existing project, please email [support@alcf.anl.gov](mailto:support@alcf.anl.gov) with your proposal.

 **2. Does a PI need to have an ALCF account to create a Globus guest collection?**

 Yes.
 The PI needs to have an 'active' ALCF account in place to create and share guest collections with collaborators.

 - If the PI has an 'Inactive/Deleted' ALCF account, they should click on the link here to start the account re-activation process: [Account re-activation link](https://accounts.alcf.anl.gov/accountReactivate){:target="_blank"}
-- If they don't have an ALCF account, they request for one: [Account request link](https://accounts.alcf.anl.gov/#!/accountRequest){:target="_blank"}
+- If they don't have an ALCF account, they request for one: [Account request link](https://accounts.alcf.anl.gov/#!/accountRequest)

 **3. What endpoint should the PI use?**